nobodyatandnothing/ffmpeg-on-clear-linux/README.md

 ## ffmpeg-on-clear-linux

 *This is no longer actively maintained and kept here for reference.
-I may update once in a while but isn't a high priority due to lack of time.
+I may update once in a while but it isn't a high priority due to lack of time.
 PRs for bug fixes are okay.
 New features likely not unless well tested by the contributor.*

 Run [FFmpeg](https://ffmpeg.org/) on [Clear Linux](https://clearlinux.org/) including H.264 and VP9 playback on the GPU.